xevisalle/zpie/README.md

 ### Benchmarks

-For benchmarking purposes, usign `bench.c` you can execute the different algorithms as follows:
+For benchmarking purposes, using `bench.c` you can execute the different algorithms as follows:

 ```
 ./zpie -s && ./zpie -p && ./zpie -v